 \section{Introduction}

 Nowadays, there is a growing need for algorithms to process huge data sets.
 The Internet, including social networks and electronic commerce, as well as astronomical and biological data, provide new challenges for computer scientists and mathematicians, since traditional algorithms are not able to handle such massive data sets in a reasonable time.
 First, the data is too big to be stored on a single machine.
 Second, even algorithms with time complexity $\O{n^{2}}$ could be too slow in practice.
 Third, and most important, the data could change over time, and algorithms should cope with these dynamic changes.
-Therefore, several models of computation for Big Data are researched, such as distributed algorithms and streaming algorithms.
+Therefore, several models of computation over Big Data are studied, such as parallel, distributed, and streaming algorithms.

-We concentrate on the $\emph{streaming model}$ (see e.g. \cite{Muthukrishnan:2005:DSA:1166409.1166410,Babcock:2002:MID:543613.543615,Aggarwalbook}), where the data is given as a sequence of items (or updates) in some predetermined (usually adversarial) order, and the algorithm can read the data only in that order.
+We concentrate on the $\emph{streaming model}$ (see e.g. \cite{Muthukrishnan:2005:DSA:1166409.1166410,Babcock:2002:MID:543613.543615,Aggarwalbook}), where the data is given as a sequence of items (or updates) in some order (usually adversarial), and the algorithm can read the data only in that order.
 Often, the algorithm can only read the data once, although there are also algorithms for multiple passes.
 More concretely, a $\emph{stream}$ is a (possibly infinite) sequence $\S=\left\langle \sigma_{1},\sigma_{2},\ldots,\sigma_{i},\ldots\right\rangle $, where each item $\sigma_{i}$ belongs to some universe $U$.
 The length of the stream, as well as the size of $U$, is assumed to be huge, such that storing the entire stream, or even a constant-size information for each item in $\S$, is impractical.
 A streaming algorithm $\A$ takes $\S$ as input and computes some function $f$ of the stream $\S$.
-If the stream is infinite then we assume that at every time $t$ the algorithm could be asked to calculate $f$ on the prefix $\S_{t}=\left\langle \sigma_{1},\sigma_{2},\ldots,\sigma_{t}\right\rangle $, called a $\emph{query}$ at time $t$ for $f\left(\S_{t}\right)$.
-Note that algorithm $\A$ has access to the input in a $\emph{streaming fashion}$, i.e., $\A$ can read the input once and only in the order it is given.
-We only consider here the $\emph{insertion-only}$ model, where all updates are positive, i.e. only adding items to the underlying structure (in some models the deletion of previously added items is also allowed).
+This means that the algorithm has access to the input in a $\emph{streaming fashion}$, i.e., $\A$ can read the input once and only in the order it is given and at every time $t$ the algorithm may be asked to evaluate $f$ on the prefix $\S_{t}=\left\langle \sigma_{1},\ldots,\sigma_{t}\right\rangle $, called a $\emph{query}$ at time $t$ for $f\left(\S_{t}\right)$.
+We only consider here the $\emph{insertion-only}$ model, where all updates are positive, i.e., only adding items to the underlying structure (in some other models, the deletion of previously added items is also allowed).